George D. Gould: Undersecretary of the Treasury

 In 1985, Gould was appointed by the then U.S. president, Ronald Reagan, as the Undersecretary of the Treasury.
 During this period, he oversaw the government's handling of the savings and loan crisis, the aftermath of the 1987 Black Monday stock market crash, and the raising of the country's debt ceiling.
 As the undersecretary, he also oversaw US domestic banking regulation including the government's unsuccessful bid in the congress to allow commercial banks to underwrite securities.

 High interest rates of the 1970s and early 1980s had resulted in savings and loans (S&L) associations seeing losses, resulting in the S&L crisis.
 Traditionally focused on home mortgage lending, S&Ls were allowed to make riskier lendings further aggravating their position.
 Regulators were looking to avoid a bailout, hoping that the S&Ls would be able to show some growth and emerge out of the crisis.
 Gould opposed a bailout that would result in the S&Ls continuing to operate without a clear understanding of their operating positions and the true extent of their losses.

 In the aftermath of the 1987 stock market crash, he helped shape the administration's response, including injecting capital and liquidity into the banking system.
 He resigned from the position in 1988.

 Later career

 After stepping down from the treasury, Gould worked with Klingenstein Fields, a fund management firm.
 He was also a director at the home mortgage funding provider Freddie Mac and was part of the company's corporate governance committee in 2003, when he and other directors were dismissed due to an accounting scam at the company.

 Personal life

 Gould was married to Darcy Mead Damgard.
-He had three earlier marriages, two of which had ended in divorces, while the third, July Echols Gould, predeceased him in 1983.
+He had three earlier marriages, two of which had ended in divorces, while the third, Julie Echols Gould, predeceased him in 1983.

 Gould died on April 26, 2022, at his home in Palm Beach, Florida.
 He was 94 years old.